 For families facing financial hardships, the past year and a half has been a challenge unlike any other.
-Take Boston’s Hispanic/Latino community.
-Even before the pandemic, more than a third of the city’s Hispanic/Latino population lived below the federal poverty line, twice the rate of all other residents.footnote1 During this time, Inquilinos Boricuas en Acción (IBA) has been a crucial resource for this community, providing not only affordable housing but also healthy food, trustworthy health care information, vaccination clinics and bilingual help navigating government services.
+Take Boston’s Hispanic-Latino community.
+Even before the pandemic, more than a third of the city’s Hispanic-Latino population lived below the federal poverty line, twice the rate of all other residents.footnote1 Inquilinos Boricuas en Acción (IBA) has been a crucial resource for this community, providing not only affordable housing but also healthy food, trustworthy health care information, and bilingual help navigating government services.
 “Inquilinos Boricuas en Acción empowers and engages individuals and families to improve their lives through high-quality affordable housing, education and arts programs,” says IBA Chief Executive Officer Vanessa Calderón-Rosado, Ph.D.

 IBA has been doing this work for more than half a century.
 Founded in 1968 to fight the displacement of low-cost housing from Boston’s South End where Puerto Rican immigrants resided, IBA went on to develop Villa Victoria, a 667-unit affordable housing complex.
 Today, IBA offers youth development classes, arts and music programs, technology education and financial coaching to 1,100 mainly low-income residents.
 With one in five residents reporting a lack of access to technology or difficulty using it, the organization’s community technology center was especially valuable during the pandemic when in-person schooling, doctors’ visits and other services moved online.